Indian nationality law: Republic and a national citizenship

 The citizenship provisions of the Constitution of India came into force on 26 November 1949, in advance of the document's full effective date and the country's conversion into a republic on 26 January 1950.
 The partition resulted in large-scale population movements across the new borders separating India and Pakistan.
 In this context, the Constituent Assembly limited the scope of the Constitution's citizenship provisions for the immediate purpose of determining citizenship of these migrants.
 The Citizenship Act later enacted by Parliament in 1955 provides a full framework detailing citizenship requirements after that point.

-Any individual domiciled in India automatically became an Indian citizen in 1949 if they were: born in India, born to at least one parent who themself was born in India, or living in India for at least five years prior to the Constitution's commencement.
+Any individual domiciled in India automatically became an Indian citizen in 1949.
+In addition any one born in India, born to at least one parent who themself was born in India, or living in India for at least five years prior to the Constitution's commencement, also became Indian citizens.
 Individuals of Indian descent living outside of the country could register for citizenship, but a person who had voluntarily acquired citizenship of a foreign state was barred from Indian citizenship.
 In this context, the definition of "foreign state" does not include Commonwealth member states.

-Persons who migrated from the area that became part of Pakistan could be registered as Indian citizens if they (or a parent or grandparent) were born in any part of pre-partition India as defined by the Government of India Act 1935 and had either become domiciled in Indian territory before 19 July 1948, or had been registered as a citizen of India by Dominion officials after that date, but before commencement of the Constitution.
+Persons who migrated from the area that became part of Pakistan would be deemed to be Indian citizens if they (or a parent or grandparent) were born in any part of pre-partition India as defined by the Government of India Act 1935 and had either become domiciled in Indian territory before 19 July 1948, or had been registered as a citizen of India by Dominion officials after that date, but before commencement of the Constitution.
 Migrants from Pakistan were required to have been domiciled in India for at least six months prior to applying for registration.
 Conversely, persons who migrated from India to Pakistan and settled there at any time are not considered Indian citizens.

 Migration between Nepal and India has been unrestricted since before a clear boundary existed between the two countries.
 While the British Indian government had encouraged Nepalese to settle in northeastern India to facilitate the growth of tea plantations in that area, high levels of migration between the two countries continued to occur due to cultural and religious similarities.
 Following Indian independence, the government negotiated a free movement agreement with Nepal that resulted in the 1950 Indo-Nepal Treaty of Peace and Friendship; all Indian and Nepalese citizens have since had the officially sanctioned ability to live and work in either country.